Arriaga receives a hero's welcome

 Orr touched upon how much a custom-built home would be a blessing for Arriaga, which was a common theme throughout the day.
 No longer will counters and cabinets be too high for his wheelchair and no more damaging narrow doorways with his wheelchair.

-Mitchell said Homes For Our Troops has 29 homes built in Florida and there are another 12 in progress.
+Mitchell said Homes For Our Troops has 29 home built in Florida and there are another 12 in progress.
 The organization has built more than 345 homes since its beginnings in 2004.

 “Florida, like Texas, they take care of our veterans,” Mitchell said.
 “You guys do a really great job.”